frankieliu/hugo/content/posts/usaco-dec-2019-plat-tree-depth.md

 possible inversions, \\(a[i]\\) and \\(a[i+1]\\) are either in order or not.
 For \\(i+2\\) there are three possible inversions, and so on.
-Each of these possibilities can be captured by a generating function, and the combined convolution of these possibilities captured as the product of the individual sums as
+Each of these possibilities can be captured by a generating function, and the combined convolution of these possibilities can be captured as the product of the individual sums as
 \\((x^0)(x^0+x^1)(x^0+x^1+x^2)\cdots(x^0+x^1+\ldots+x^{j-1})\\).
 At \\(j\\), we know that the \\(a[j] == min(a[i\ldots j])\\) therefore there is only one possibility for the \\(j\\) term, \\(j\\) inversions or \\(x^j\\).
 For the \\(j+1\\) term, it is allowed to